eclipse-archived/ceylon-lang.org/documentation/1.1/faq/language-design.md

 for every element of the collection, even if the collection contains very few null values.

-By using a union type, `Nothing|T`, Ceylon spares you the need to wrap your `T`.
+By using a union type, `Null|T`, Ceylon spares you the need to wrap your `T`.
 And there's zero overhead at runtime, because the compiler erases Ceylon's `null` object to a JVM primitive `null`.
 To the best of our knowledge no other